Olovara/Olovara/docs/SHOP_POLICIES_SETUP.md

 4. **Damages Policy**: How damaged items are handled
 5. **Non-Returnable Items**: Items that cannot be returned
 6. **Refund Policy**: Refund process and methods
+7. **Care Instructions**: Care and maintenance instructions for products

 ## Technical Notes